 We are expanding our serviceable footprint and upgrading our capabilities to provide high-quality connectivity to current and potential customers.
-Through our fibre upgrade programme, we are upgrading our existing network to a full-fibre network in order to future-proof our long-term converged offering, including expanding our 5G mobile network which increases coverage while improving reliability and speed.
-Our other efforts involve providing construction and corporate services to, and wholesaling from the nexfibre FTTH network enabling us to access up to a further 7 million homes.
-When combined with the fibre upgrade programme we would be able to service up to 23 million homes with fibre.
+Through our fibre upgrade programme, we are upgrading our existing network technology to full-fibre in order to future-proof our long-term converged offering.
+Our fixed network footprint is extended through our access to the nexfibre network, in addition to wholesaling from the FTTH network, we also provide construction and other corporate services to nexfibre.
+In mobile, we continue to deploy 5G services and invest in increasing mobile capacity.